Clearzero22/zig-cli/DEVELOPMENT.md

 -   `increment(self: *ProgressBar, amount: usize) !void`: Increments the progress bar by the specified amount.
 -   `display(self: *ProgressBar) !void`: Displays the current state of the progress bar.
 -   `finish(self: *ProgressBar) !void`: Completes the progress bar and moves to a new line.

+### `src/lib/spinner.zig`

+This module provides functions for creating and managing animated loading indicators in the terminal.

+-   `SpinnerConfig` struct: Configuration options for customizing spinners.
+  - `frames`: Array of characters to use for the animation frames (default: braille characters).
+  - `interval`: Update interval in microseconds (default: 100000).
+  - `color`: Color of the spinner (default: .cyan).
+-   `Spinner` struct: The main spinner structure.
+-   `init(message: []const u8, config: ?SpinnerConfig) !Spinner`: Creates a new spinner with the specified message and optional configuration.
+-   `start(self: *Spinner) !void`: Starts the spinner animation.
+-   `update(self: *Spinner) !void`: Updates the spinner to the next frame.
+-   `display(self: *Spinner) !void`: Displays the current frame of the spinner.
+-   `stop(self: *Spinner, success_message: ?[]const u8) !void`: Stops the spinner and displays a success message.
+-   `stopWithError(self: *Spinner, error_message: ?[]const u8) !void`: Stops the spinner and displays an error message.

 ## Adding New Features